I saw this here today on Facebook.

-From what I have seen, some have the number of the water company of the garrafon you got and they get them to stop by to replace it.
+If they are not in your neighborhood though or not as visible, you could use the number of the water company of the garrafon you got and they get them to stop by to replace it.

 I have no experience with that nor do I know the price they sell at.
 If I had to guess, it's probably more expensive than the more informal "agua men" out there but I wouldn't know from experience.
 Just a guess.

 Sixth, do know that a lot of places (corner stores, OXXO, those water companies) will NOT accept your garrafon if it doesn't have some marking on it.

 The marking has a date on it and something else scribbled on it.